PR 681 SCO - Extreme Weather Conditions-School Protocol

 5.0 APPENDICES

-Attachment A - Hot Weather Guidelines
+Appendix A – Hot Weather Guidel ines

-Attachment B – UV index
+Appendix B – UV index

-Attachment C - Cold Weather Guidelines
+Appendix C – Cold Weather Guidelines

-Attachment D-W ind Chill Hazards
+Appendix D – W ind Chill Hazards

 6.0 REFERENCE DOCUMENTS

-Board Policy P.058.HR: Health and Safety
+OCDSB Policy P.058.HR: Occupational Health and Safety

-Attachment A
+Appendix A

 HOT WEATHER GUIDELINES

 Hot weather is so welcome after a Canadian winter.
-With this change in seasons, however,
+W ith this change in seasons, however,

-comes a whole new set of challenges while you’re outdoors: sunburns, sunstroke, heat stress,
+co mes a whole new set of challenges while you’re outdoors: sunburns, sunstroke, heat stress,

 heat cramps, and heat exhaustion.
 Take note!